 An Act to establish a readily accessible agency to which complaints may be made about the provision of health and disability services, to establish a means of having such complaints dealt with in confidence, and for related purposes.

-[Long title inserted by No. 33 of 2010 s.
+[Long title inserted: No. 33 of 2010 s.
 4.]

 Part 1 — Preliminary